 · Honor fallen EMS personnel

 EMS Week can be a time to remember personnel have died or been killed in the line of duty.
 One way to honor their sacrifice is through participation in The National EMS Memorial Bike Ride.
-This year, rides will be held from Boston to Alexandria, Va., in Kentucky, and from Reno, Nev. to San Francisco, coinciding with EMS Week.
-A fourth ride will be held in Colorado in June.
+This year, rides will be held from Boston to National Harbor, MD, and from Reno, Nev. to San Francisco, coinciding with EMS Week.
+A fourth ride will be held in Colorado in July.

 · Light the Empire State building